questionmark/qm-oap-docs/src/deliveryodata/feeds.rst

     :method GET: returns AnswerUpload metadata entities
     :method POST: submits new AnswerUpload file for scoring
-    :filter ID: the primary key
+    :filter AttemptID: the primary key

     $orderby is *not* supported.